McSodbrenner/serpent-php-template-engine/README.md

   * changed syntax for block.
 They are now also mappings, e.g. `~:block('content')~` and `~:endblock()~`.
   * new mapping `:loop`.
 It's like a for loop or a dynamic :repeat.

-## Serpent is a lightweight and compiling templating engine for PHP.
+## Serpent is a lightweight, compiling templating engine for PHP.

 It was designed to seamlessly integrate into existing MVC frameworks and uses PHP itself as its template language, so you do not need to learn a new markup language.
 On the other side you get many improvements compared to pure PHP.